 Articles and Chapters:

-- "Psychological Biblical Criticism," in New Meanings for Ancient Texts.
-Westminster John Knox, in preparation.
+- "Psychological Biblical Criticism," pp. 137-153 in New Meanings for Ancient Texts.
+Edited by Steven L. McKenzie and John Kaltner.
+Westminster John Knox, 2013.

 - "Foreword," Pages xiii-xv in Psychological Hermeneutics on Biblical Themes and Texts; New Directions in Biblical Study: A Festscrift Honoring the Work of Wayne G. Rollins.
 Edited by J. Harold Ellens.
 T & T Clark, 2012.